michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 # Two Key Things to Understand
-Experiencing **1. benefits of decentralization** and **2. how this became reality** is key to get the point of the blockchain technology as distributed ledger technology.
+Experiencing **benefits of decentralization** and **how this became reality** is key to get the point of the blockchain technology as distributed ledger technology.

 ## Benefits of Decentralization
 Decentralization improves the probability for fair systems to emerge - due to:

 ### Freedom
 Everyone with free internet access can contribute to build and use the decentralized web (web3).
 Chances for "perfect markets" / "perfect competition"   (instead of oligopolistic markets) to emerge are high.

 ### No Fake Democracy
 As [direct democracies](https://democracy.earth/) become more and more simple to implement due to decentralization in general, it will be increasingly difficult to become and stay a dictator or a bunch of corrupt politicians.